 The Gutenberg COVID-19 Study not only investigates the direct effects of a potential SARS-CoV-2 infection and the COVID-19 disease, but also the comprehensive effects of the pandemic and of the measures to fight the pandemic on the health of the population.

-The study is funded by the European Regional Development Fund (ERDF), the ReALity Initiative of the Life Sciences of the Johannes Gutenberg University Mainz and the National Research Network of University Medicine.
+The study is funded by the European Regional Development Fund (ERDF), the Ministry of Science and Health of Rhineland-Palatinate, the ReALity Initiative of the Life Sciences of the Johannes Gutenberg University Mainz and the National Research Network of University Medicine.

 A selection of data from the Gutenberg COVID-19 study is shown in the dashboard and updated regularly with current data.